 All disclosures of information will be recorded and available to the client upon request, with the rare exception of cases in which the disclosure of such is barred by applicable federal, provincial or territorial law.

-ADI must retain client information for the durations required by applicable insurance and taxation law.
+ADI must retain client information for the duration required by applicable insurance and taxation law.
 In the event that a longer retention is specified by an applicable court of law, ADI will be bound to oblige any imposing legal requisites.
 All record back-ups and archives are stored securely off-site.
 Upon lapse of the final date at which a claim could be eligible for submission, and when client information is legally determined to no longer need be in the possession of ADI, said client information will be destroyed in compliance with ADI record retention policy.

 Clients reserve the right to full access of all their personal records, existing, disclosed or in use, as held by ADI, unless excepted by an imposing legal or ethical constraint.
 Upon request of such record, a corresponding administration fee may apply.
 Though limited, restrictions on a client’s access to existing records may be imposed lawfully or due to a prohibitive expense to procure the requested record.
 In addition, personal record requests that involve reference to others, the disclosure of other’s personal information, those in use by a court of law, or cases in which disclosure poses a threat to security or well-being, may be denied at the discretion of ADI or subject to litigated privilege.
 In the event the client is seeking medical record or medical disclosure of any kind, such record may only be attained through the appropriate medical professional(s).